Abd al-Rahman Ali al-Hajji: Contributions to Andalusian Studies

 His work not only contributed to a deeper understanding of Al-Andalus but also fostered a greater appreciation of the shared heritage between the Islamic and Western civilizations.

 Personal life and death

 In addition to his academic pursuits, al-Hajji was an advocate for intercultural dialogue and understanding.
 He lived his later years in Spain, where he continued his research and writing.
-Abd al-Rahman Ali al-Hajji died on March 18, 2021, in Madrid, Spain, at the age of 86.
+He died on 18 March 2021, in Madrid, Spain, at the age of 86.